Karula-k/go_geofetch/readme.md

 ## Postman

-ignore user route its used for project that use middleware, this project didnt use middleware yet
+ignore user route its used for project that use middleware, this project didn't use middleware yet

 ```
 cd postman